moby/moby/docs/sources/reference/commandline/cli.md

     Display a live stream of one or more containers' resource usage statistics

-      --help=false       Print usage
+      -d, --display=-1   Show only count displays, then exit --help=false       Print usage

 > **Note**: this functionality currently only works when using the *libcontainer* exec-driver.